usnav/web-module-challenge-intro-to-js/README.md

 3. Clone your forked version of the repo
 4. DO NOT CREATE A BRANCH.
 You will be pushing your changes to the main/master today
 5. cd into your repo
-6. open the terminal in your vs code and type `npm install`
+6. open the terminal in your vs code and type ``
 7. open a split screen terminal with the window button on your terminal
 8. next type `npm run test` in one side of your terminal and `npm run start` in the other side
 9. Complete your work making regular commits to main/ master your codegrade score will update each time you make a push.